 Computer and information systems managers analyze a company's technology needs and oversee the implementation of appropriate data systems.
 They need to be able to evaluate software, hardware, networking, and other technology resources for purchase or development.

-Since computer and information systems managers hire, train and supervise staff.
-Interpersonal skills are vital in this role.
+Because computer and information systems managers hire, train and supervise staff, interpersonal skills are vital in this role.
 They must be strong leaders who can communicate effectively with their staff.

 Project managers in the IT sector coordinate the efforts of a team of programmers and analysts to complete projects.
 They also analyze technical problems for their company or a client organization, proposing solutions and tips to enhance productivity.